Month 11, Day 30, Monday 10:30 p.m.

 He drew the curtains around her bed, and she slipped into sleep while the sound of his footsteps was still fading into the distance.

 She was still tired when she woke, but the nightmares wouldn’t let her rest any longer.
 She briefly considered going back to the infirmary to see if they could do anything to make her sleep more restful, but discarded the idea.
-When she was a child and the dreams had started, her father had taken her to more than a few healers out of desperation, and there had been nothing they could do.
-“Dreaming is natural,” on had said, “and if the girl is having nightmares, perhaps you shouldn’t tell her any scary stories before bed.”
+When she was a child and the dreams started, her father had taken her to more than a few healers out of desperation, but there had been nothing they could do.
+“Dreaming is natural,” one had said, “and if the girl is having nightmares, perhaps you shouldn’t tell her any scary stories before bed.”
 Even when Ennis hinted at what she’d gone through before he came back for her, they had never been able to provide a solution.
 The dreamless sleep spell she had modified over the years was the only thing that seemed to actually help.

 Besides, she didn’t feel comfortable revealing such a weakness when she was surrounded by potential enemies.
 She would handle her problems herself, as she always had.

 So she returned her attention to her research on sleep, going through the texts on the subject that she had borrowed from the library.
 ‘If I’m never able to properly recover, any efforts to learn or practice other topics are useless.
 My Will is bound to grow brittle and snap even more quickly from desperate training without balance.’
-Most of the texts were useless to her, and were set aside after she skimmed through them thoroughly, but just as she was beginning to despair, she came upon a research journal written by a thaumaturge who had been attempting to learn what sleep actually did for the body.
+Most of the texts were useless to her, and were set aside after she skimmed through them thoroughly, but just as she was beginning to despair, she came upon a research journal written by Keeswood, a thaumaturge who had been attempting to learn what sleep actually did for the body.